paty-oliveira/scala-coding-challenge/README.md

 # Coding challenges
-The goal of this repository is to improve Java programming skills with a coding challenge.
+The goal of this repository is to improve Scala programming skills with a coding challenge.
 The implementation of these challenges follows the methodology of Test-Driven Development, i.e.:

     - Think about tests cases